mmomtchev/Urban-Tech-Guerilla/macOS-untraceable-internet.md

 ## Playing mobile games on your phone while preserving the secrecy of the AP

-At this point it will be possible to use the internal macOS Wi-Fi adapter in connection sharing mode to connect your mobile phone - provided that you remove the SIM card.
+At this point it will be possible to use the internal macOS Wi-Fi adapter in connection sharing mode to connect your mobile phone - provided that you do not connect to the mobile network - careful because even without the SIM card your IMEI will be visible.
+Many Android phone can do this.
+First turn on *Airplane mode* - this will disable *Wi-Fi* if it is enabled.
+Then turn *Wi-Fi* back on.

 ## Uninstalling